-You probably had a fitting for your first bra, when you were a teenager.
-But, as we grow and age things happen!
-You might have become a mum or have had an issue, or you can just lose or gain weight which will alter your size, shape and needs, never mind if it’s a planned alteration!
+You probably had your first bra fitting when you were a teenager but, as we grow and age, things happen!
+You might have become a mum, had an issue, or just lost or gained weight, all of which can alter your size, shape and needs, never mind if it’s a planned alteration!
 So, is it time you had a re-fit?

 Who do I recommend?

-If you want to meet a great fitter, I can recommend two I know in the UK: one in Southbourne, Zoe of www.boob-ology.co.uk, and one based in Leicestershire who travels the country, Sara of www.BraSense.co.uk.
-It is worth meeting one of them and seeing how they can transform your body and confidence just with a small piece of underwear.
-If you want to have the chance to meet one of them in my home, please get in touch.
+If you want to meet a great fitter, I can recommend who is just along the south coast, Sarah Sedgley of Lemongrass Lingerie (she keeps a low-profile so find her on Facebook here or contact me and I can put you in touch with her!).
+It is worth meeting her and seeing how she can transform your body and confidence just with a small piece of underwear.
+If you want to have the chance to meet her in my home, please get in touch.